Emergency Dentist Near Me

 But if you have any other questions, consult our local emergency dentist by booking your appointment at URBN Dental Care right now.

 Wisdom teeth are the third molars in the mouth that emerge between the ages of seventeen to twenty-one years old.
-A matured adult has about twenty-eight to thirty-two teeth in his mouth, but wisdom teeth can grow and cause a considerable amount of discomfort in the mouth.
-They also cause certain problems which force people to get them extracted.
+A mature adult has about twenty-eight to thirty-two teeth in his mouth, but wisdom teeth can grow and cause a considerable amount of discomfort in the mouth.
+They also cause certain problems that force people to get them extracted.
 There are different ways that a wisdom tooth might affect a person.
 That usually depends on the way the tooth has grown.
 Below are some problematic ways they can affect us.

 Distal impaction: This happens when the wisdom tooth turns away from the tooth right next to it and becomes stuck in that position.
 This can be a very painful situation.

 Vertical impaction: This is when the tooth grows straight downwards but gets lodged against the tooth next to it as well.